 Last comic to make me cry: Daytripper by Gabriel Ba and Fabio Moon.
 It spoke to the power of intimacy with oneself and others while admitting all are at the mercy of chaos.

 Comic that I am embarrassed to admit to owning: I’m not embarrassed by anything in my collection or I would have purged it long ago.
 Although I do occasionally get miffed at myself for spending money collecting all of the Topps Kirbyverse books.

 Favorite comic creators: John Byrne, Jim Aparo, Bill Sienkiewicz, Mike Zeck, Alex Ross, Ron Lim, Kyle Baker, Jeff Smith, Scott McCloud, Mark Waid, Peter David, Paul Dini, Bob Layton, Art Spiegelman, Bill Mantlo, Marv Wolfman, Peter Kuper

-Nerd cred: My friends and I have volunteered in Kansas City for the Hero Initiative for almost a decade and thanks to Planet Comicon, Elite Comics, and lots of comic book creators we raised the highest donation/sales amount ever from KC in 2014.
+Nerd cred: My friends and I have volunteered in Kansas City and Portland for the Hero Initiative for almost two decades.

 Other projects: HAhahaHahaHahahhaHa.

 Suffering from severe asthma as a kid, Jerry found comics as a way to pass the time inside during the peak allergy seasons.
 Even though asthma and allergies faded over time, Jerry’s love for comics continued to grow.
 His parents didn’t mind, as they knew there were worst ways for Jerry to spend his allowance money each week.
 Today, Jerry enjoys sharing his love of comics with his children, sharing a mix of current comics and tales from long ago.